huggingface/transformers/examples/research_projects/xls_r/README.md

 If necessary and available, free access to a V100 32 GB GPU will kindly be provided by the [OVH could team](https://us.ovhcloud.com/) 🚀.
 This document summarizes all the relevant information required for the speech community event 📋.

 To sign-up, please see [this forum post](https://discuss.huggingface.co/t/open-to-the-community-robust-speech-recognition-challenge/13614) 🤗.
+Please make sure to:
+- Read it in detail
+- Fill the google form
+- Join our Discord server in the #join-sprint channel.

 ## Table of Contents